Skip to Content

 Directions from Banff to Johnston Canyon

-In 2022, Parks Canada started a 3 year pilot project where the eastern section of the Bow Valley Parkway from Fireside Day Use to Johnston Canyon will be closed to public vehicle traffic in the spring and fall.
-The Bow Valley Parkway section closed to vehicle traffic will be 7 days a week from May 1 to June 25 and again in September 1 to 30 each year of the 3 year pilot project.
+2024 is the final year of a Parks Canada 3 year pilot project where the eastern section of the Bow Valley Parkway from Johnston Canyon to the Fireside Day Use will be closed to public vehicle traffic in the spring and fall.
+The eastern Bow Valley Parkway section closed to vehicle traffic will be 7 days a week from May 1 to June 25 and again in September 1 to 30 each year of the 3 year pilot project.

 From May 1 to June 25 and again in September, drive approximately 25 km further on the Trans-Canada Highway to exit at Castle Junction to access Johnston Canyon.